-Zillow Is Dumping Real Estate At Loss Across The US.
+Zillow Is Dumping Properties At Loss Across The US.
 The Company Has The Properties Listed for 33% Less Than What They Paid

-Zillow is dumping hundreds of homes for fire sale prices.
+Zillow is dumping properties for fire sale prices.
 The company has listed hundreds of homes that it owns for less than it originally paid for them.

 The $25 billion company purchased thousands of homes through Zillow Offers, its instant buyer, or iBuyer, arm.
 The much-hyped division uses artificial intelligence to help determine the price it would pay for homes.
 The websites have also attracted sellers by allowing them to shop their property to the company online.
 Thus, receive an offer almost instantly.